Does your team have RED, YELLOW, BLUE or GREEN behaviour system?

-To build a successful sales team you need to have sales reps. with expert areas that overlap and complement each other.
-To perform each step in the sales process in the best possible way, it’s often required to have a specific behavior style to handle each task.
+To build a successful sales team you need to have sales reps. with behaviours that overlap and complement each other.
+To perform each step in the sales process in the best possible way, it often required to have a specific behaviour style to handle each task.

 RED, YELLOW, BLUE OR GREEN